abhimehro/Hydrograph_Versus_Seatek_Sensors_Project/docs/README.md

 The project consists of one main component:

 1. **Visualizer**: Creates visualizations to compare sensor data with hydrograph measurements.
-   The project processes data for multiple river miles, each with a varying number of sensors, and generates charts comparing sensor data with hydrograph measurements over a 20-       year period.
+   The project processes data for multiple river miles, each with a varying number of sensors, and generates charts comparing sensor data with     hydrograph measurements over a 20-year period.

 ## Project Structure